OneSignal/amp-web-push/extensions/amp-web-push/amp-web-push.md

     <td><code>serviceWorkerUrl</code></td>
     <td>
       <p>
-        The absolute URL to the JavaScript service worker file uploaded to your site.
+        The absolute URL, starting with <code>https://</code>, to the JavaScript service worker file uploaded to your site.
 Use a service worker compatible with amp-web-push.
       </p>
       <p>
-        The service worker runs in the background and subscribes and unsubscribes the user from notifications.
+        This service worker runs in the background and subscribes and unsubscribes the user from notifications.
       </p>
       <p>
          If you develop a custom push solution, <a href="https://github.com/ampproject/amphtml/blob/master/examples/amp-web-push.service-worker.js">see this example on how to make your service worker compatible with amp-web-push</a>.